SvenjaHalfter/svenjahalfter.github.io/_pages/project.md

 - I contributed to the amphipod pages of the Southern Ocean Knowledge and Information (SOKI) wiki as an encyclopaedic resource in 2019 to enable the development of the first MEASO.
 - Together with other ECRs, I wrote and developed an opinion piece on the benefits and obstacles of ECRs in large projects such as MEASO.
 Find more information [here](https://www.frontiersin.org/articles/10.3389/fmars.2020.00692/full).
-- I am involved in two other MEASO publications, which are expected to come out as part of the [MEASO special issue](https://www.frontiersin.org/research-topics/10606/marine-ecosystem-assessment-for-the-southern-ocean-meeting-the-challenge-for-conserving-earth-ecosys#overview) in Frontiers of Marine Science.
+- I am involved in two other MEASO publications, which are expected to come out as part of the [MEASO Special Issue](https://www.frontiersin.org/research-topics/10606/marine-ecosystem-assessment-for-the-southern-ocean-meeting-the-challenge-for-conserving-earth-ecosys#overview) in Frontiers of Marine Science.
 More information will follow soon.